alexsalc03/leetcode/README.md

 # leetcode
-In  this reposutory you will find all leetcode i solved using python.
+In  this repository you will find all leetcode i solved using python.
 The problems are organized in folders by difficulty.
 In every problem there is an explanation about i faced the problem.
 Language used: python.